Magnolia Market

 Key considerations for buying a single-family home in Magnolia include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Magnolia currently spend an average of 52 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Magnolia currently spend an average of 79 days on market.
+This suggests a slower market where you have more time to negotiate.

-With a median price of $210K and homes spending an average of 52 days on market, Magnolia is currently a buyer's market.
-There's currently 8.0 months of inventory available.
+With a median price of $109K and homes spending an average of 79 days on market, Magnolia is currently a balanced market.
+There's currently 4.0 months of inventory available.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.